MILITARY TRADITIONS OF SINHALA KINGS.

 Prince Parakramabahu learned the art of war and personally led his troops in the early battles as mentioned in the Culavansa.
 He had his second consecrations after capturing the Sacred Tooth relic and the Bowl as the ruler of the whole country.
 He too claimed an ancestry descending from the Okkaka or Iksvaku dynasty of the Solar kings through matri-linear descent.
 This was through his mother Princess Ratnavali , his father was King Manabharana who was of Pandyan of Chandravamsa or Moon dynasty.

 TRAINING OF A PRINCE

-The Indian tradition was that after the third years of his birth he should learn the Alphabet and Ganitha[ Arithmatic].
-After a few years he should learn perhaps the duties of kingship propounded by the buddhist scriptures. perhaps under the tutorship of the teachers on kingship under various department of the father king on science of governing a country.
+The Indian tradition was that after the third years of his birth he should learn the Alphabet and Ganitha[ Arithmetic].
+After a few years he should learn perhaps the duties of kingship propounded by the Buddhist scriptures. perhaps under the tutorship of the teachers on kingship under various department of the father king on science of governing a country.
 Their training programme for the first part of the da was in Martial art with Elephants, Horses, Chariots and Weapons as an foot soldier.
-The Buddhist scriptures and ancientb history may have been part of the programme.
+The Buddhist scriptures and ancient history may have been part of the programme.
 At sixteen the Indian Princes were married.

 Training received by Parakramabahu II .